drug-design/course/docs/chapters/molecular-graphics.md

 #### Transparent

-This is the same previous surface but with full transparency, which is essential for analyzing the detailed structural elements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/transparent-0ba6a968'><i class='fa fa-play' aria-hidden='true'></i></button>This is the same previous surface but with full transparency, which is essential for analyzing the detailed structural elements.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_5_3_2.png){: loading=lazy }

 #### Dots

-The surface is displayed as a set of dots regularly distributed on the surface.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/dots-cbee0db8'><i class='fa fa-play' aria-hidden='true'></i></button>The surface is displayed as a set of dots regularly distributed on the surface.
 This kind of display is very convenient.
 It doesn't interfere with the displayed atoms and bonds of the chemical system and allows one to clearly see all the details of the molecules.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer